IndraGunawan/symfony-docs/mailer.rst

 `Sweego`_             ``composer require symfony/sweego-mailer``      yes
 ===================== =============================================== ===============

-.. versionadded:: 7.1

-    The Azure and Resend integrations were introduced in Symfony 7.1.

-.. versionadded:: 7.2

-    The Mailomat, Mailtrap, Postal and Sweego integrations were introduced in Symfony 7.2.

-.. versionadded:: 7.3

-    The AhaSend integration was introduced in Symfony 7.3.

 .. note::

     As a convenience, Symfony also provides support for Gmail (``composer